g-cordero/g-cordero.github.io/_pages/index.md

 ## Welcome to my website!

 I am an Assistant Professor at [Ponce Health Sciences University](https://www.psm.edu/) in Puerto Rico.
-I teach courses about research methods and research skills in the School of Behavioral and Brain Sciences.
+I teach courses about research methods and psychological and cognitive assessment in the School of Behavioral and Brain Sciences.

-My main areas of research are on cognition, learning, and technology in the Cognition, Learning, and Technology Lab of PHSU Neuro-Cognitive Laboratory.
+My main areas of research are on assessment and intervention of cognition and academic skills at PHSU Neuro-Cognitive Laboratory.
 You can find more information in the <a href="{{ site.url }}{{ site.baseurl }}/research">Research section</a>.

 <!-- Delete next line if you prefer not to have a feature row. -->